Join Jerry and Lucy Smith as they journey to the Lake Superior Lighthouses.

-It was a lighthouse tour de force one Saturday, when we hit the road to visit Lake Superior lights.
-Follow our journey while we visit Point Iroquois Lighthouse, Whitefish Point Lighthouse and Crisp Point Lighthouse.
+It was a lighthouse tour de force one Saturday when we hit the road to visit Lake Superior lights.
+Follow our journey while we visit Point Iroquois Lighthouse, Whitefish Point Lighthouse, and Crisp Point Lighthouse.
 For more Michigan Lighthouses please visit Michigan Lighthouse Guide.

-Point Iroqouis Lighthouse
+Point Iroquois Lighthouse

 “This was one of the lighthouses in Michigan where the light keepers could have their families live with them while on duty,” explained Jerry Smith, who with his wife, Lucy, serves as the volunteer caretaker at Point Iroquois.
 At one point, as many as eight children and three keepers lived on the site, which includes two attached structures.
 One housed “the boss” with his family and the other provided a home to his two assistants and their kin.

 Stepping into the assistant keeper’s quarters was like stepping back into the 1950s, where living space has been re-created, right down to the old-time appliances, radios, and children’s games.
-A self-guided tour through the museum covered everything from navigational aides to the specific uniforms worn by the light keepers.
+A self-guided tour through the museum covered everything from navigational aids to the specific uniforms worn by the light keepers.

 A fourth order Fresnel lens flashes proudly in the museum, providing an appropriate stand-in for the one that left Iroquois for the Smithsonian in 1963 when the light was deactivated.
 A 72-step spiral stairway led to the lamp room and spectacular panoramas of Canada, Whitefish Bay, and Hiawatha National Forest.

-The museum, 1950s exhibit and tower all offer free admission and a small but well-appointed bookshop features a great selection of Great Lakes books for children and adults.
+The museum, 1950s exhibit, and tower all offer free admission and a small but well-appointed bookshop features a great selection of Great Lakes books for children and adults.

 Whitefish Point Lighthouse